Why San Antonio Homeowners Shouldn’t Get Leased Solar Panels

 Temporary Panel Removal for Purchased Solar

-Not all solar companies will take solar off of the roof and so you will need to know who to call if you need this service.
-As of 2018 Go Solar Group has started working with Veteran Solar for their Texas installs.
+Not all solar companies will take solar off of the roof, so you will need to know who to call if you need this service.
+As of 2018, Go Solar Group has started working with Veteran Solar for their Texas installs.

 Veteran solar charges $208 per panel for customers that they have installed solar for.
 Homes that require special equipment or extra supplies cost more.

 These charges are often covered under your homeowner insurance.
-Make sure and check with your insurance agent before you contract your panel removal.
+Make sure to check with your insurance agent before you contract your panel removal.

 Another issue that comes with leasing instead of buying solar panels is the sell of your home.
 Most people don’t plan on selling their home when they purchase solar, but life happens.

-If you have purchased your solar array it will increase the value of your home.
-How much of that increase is dependent on your area and the quality and age of your solar array.
+If you have purchased your solar array, it will increase the value of your home.
+How much of that increase is dependent on your area and the age and quality of your solar array.
 When you lease, however, you don’t own the panels and therefore they are not included in your appraisal.

 Unfortunately, homeowners end up taking a loss when they buy out their solar lease.
 It can also be a bit of a pain to get the panels removed if you terminate your lease early.